SubnauticaNitrox/Nitrox/README.md

 You can find the mod here on <a href="https://www.nexusmods.com/subnautica/mods/159">NexusMods</a>.

 ### How can I contribute?
 Simply submit a pull request.
 Full documentation can be found on the <a href="https://github.com/Sunrunner37/Nitrox/wiki">wiki tab</a>.
 Feel free to join us in the <a href="https://discord.gg/sF8ynqc">Nitrox Discord channel</a>.
+Make sure to check out or contributing guidlines found <a href="https://github.com/SubnauticaNitrox/Nitrox/blob/master/CONTRIBUTING.md">here</a>.

 ### How can I donate?
 We do not accept donations to the mod.
 Those wishing to give money can do so here: https://www.doctorswithoutborders.org/